-B-to-B Strategy Is Special
+B-to-B Market Research Is Special

 This is not necessarily the case.
 In fact, the methodology of business-to-business market research is very similar to this model, and the importance is every bit as relevant.
 In all truly revealing research, regardless of industry, the value is dependent on both your ability to ask the right questions and your ability to identify the target audience to survey.

-The “C” level executive appeared more receptive to strategic messaging and more apt to embrace the change that hiring a third party logistics provider (3PL) represented.
+The “C” level executive appeared more receptive to strategic messaging and more apt to embrace the change that hiring a third-party logistics provider (3PL) represented.
 (Read how the CEO needs to be involved here).
 All of these hypotheses surfaced from the research.
-As suspected, the logistics manager did not want to give up control while the CEO viewed the gesture as a strategic decision.
-This discovery turned the industry on its ear, and all it required was simply assuming nothing and looking at the playing field with unbiased eyes.
+As suspected, the logistics manager did not want to give up control, while the CEO viewed the gesture as a strategic decision.
+This discovery turned the industry on its ear, and all it required was assuming nothing and looking at the playing field with unbiased eyes.
 However, this is not ever where the work ends.
 Hypotheses lead to an entirely different series of questions, and the brand process continues.

 Build your questions around your strategy and not around the known.
 Getting a business executive to speak with you during the business day is difficult, so assume that the incidence (the rate of completed surveys per number of calls made) will be low and more costly.